Free Legal Advice In Houston: Low Income Lawyers To Help You With Legal Issues

 - Consumer – Fraud, breaches of contract, debt collection abuses, unlawful repossessions, bankruptcy, predatory lending, student financial aid program abuses

-- Crime Victim Unit – Helps to recover from crimes like robbery, assault, bullying, ID theft, elder abuse, domestic violence, cyber crimes, and more.
+- Crime Victim Unit – Helps to recover from crimes like robbery, assault, bullying, ID theft, elder abuse, provide low-income domestic violence support, cybercrimes, and more.

 - Disaster Relief – Helps you understand flood insurance, renter’s rights, how FEMA works, and more.